 The pneumonia is usually bilateral.
 The characteristic lesion is a severe fibrinonecrotic and hemorrhagic pneumonia with accompanying fibrinous pleuritis.
 Fibrinous pleuritis and pericarditis may be severe.
 In acute cases, the lungs are dark and swollen and ooze bloody fluid from the cut surface; hemorrhagic, even necrotic, bullae of various sizes may be present.
 The trachea may contain bloodstained froth.
 In chronic cases, the lesions are more organized and localized.
 Extrathoracic lesions are uncommon.

-Rapidity of onset and persistence in infected herds make treatment difficult.
+Rapidity of onset and persistence in infected herds make treatment of pleuropneumonia difficult.
 Ceftiofur, tilmicosin, tetracyclines, synthetic penicillins, tylosin, and sulfonamides have been used.
 The first treatment should be parenteral, followed by medication given in water or feed, which also may protect contact pigs.